Click-Through Rate (CTR) Calculator

 After inputing your clicks and impressions, our CTR calculator will give you an immediate CTR calculation.
 Learn more about the importance of your click through rate below!

 Click-through rate, or CTR, is determined by how many times a user clicks on an ad or a link and arrives at the designated page.
+To determine CTR, the number of clicks is compared to the number of impressions — the number of times a user sees or clicks the ad — using the CTR formula.

 That said, it’s easy to understand why CTR is so important!
 Without a high CTR, it’s unlikely that users are even arriving at your website — let alone converting.